pndni/PipelineQC/doc/config.rst

    :lines: 2-6

 The contents of the array are passed to :py:class:`BIDSLayout` as the "config" parameter.
-If an element of the array is the name of a default configuration (at the time of this writing, either "bids" or "derivatives"), it is passed directly.
-Otherwise, it is assumed to be a path relative to the :py:mod:`PipelineQC` configuration file.
+It may either be the name of a default configuration (at the time of this writing, either "bids" or "derivatives"), a filename, or a JSON object.
-The path is converted and then passed to the config parameter.
 In the above example, the basic "bids" configuration is all that is required.

 .. _page_keys: